reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ??? question "Does my entire component need to be contained in one file?"

+    Splitting a large file into multiple files is a common practice in software development.

-    PyScript components do not have access to your local disk, and thus cannot `#!python import` any local Python modules.
+    However, PyScript components are run on the client browser.
+As such, they do not have access to your local development environment, and thus cannot `#!python import` any local Python files.

-    To bypass this, you can declare multiple file paths.
-These files will automatically combined during processing.
+    If your PyScript component file gets too large, you can declare multiple file paths instead.
+These files will automatically combined by ReactPy.

-    Here is how we recommend doing that while retaining type hints.
+    Here is how we recommend splitting your component into multiple files while avoiding local imports but retaining type hints.

     <!--pyscript-multifile-end-->